mauricioklein/mauricioklein.github.io/_posts/2015-07-26-how-docker-changed-our-tests.md

 Ok, we faced the problem and we know where to improve.
 But how?
 Integrated tests used to be slow and hard, since each subsystem has its own requirements.

-One solution is to simply mock neighbor systems responses and check the system's under tests behavior with those responses.
+One solution is to simply mock neighbour systems responses and check the system's under tests behaviour with those responses.
 That can improve our tests, but we aren't testing the system under real situations.
 We all know that mocked tests is dangerous.

 Ok, mocked tests aren't a solution.
 So we need a way to test our applications _as prodution_, something that's not easy.

 Here is where Docker shows up.

 With Docker, we're able to tests our applications in an integrated way.
-And by integrated I mean: something really close to production behavior.
+And by integrated I mean: something really close to production behaviour.
 We can now lift the whole system and prepare them to process a request completely, a real end to end test.

-After such improvement in our mode of doing tests, we're now discovering bugs and misbehaviors we can't even imagine we had up to a month ago.
+After such improvement in our mode of doing tests, we're now discovering bugs and misbehaviours we can't even imagine we had up to a month ago.
 And that's great!
 Every software, even the most tested one, has bugs.
 It's our duty to find them and fix.

 ![][find-you-kill-you]